NifemiLoveth/Lita-aws-project/README.md

 Now my instance has beem successfully created aand initialized.
 <img src="images/LITA 13.JPG">

 <img src="images/LITA 14.JPG">

 I clicked on connect and selected SSH client.
-Then,I accessed the key pair file i downloaded earlier and opened VS Code through it.
+Then, I accessed the key pair file I downloaded earlier and opened VS Code through it.

 <img src="images/LITA 15.JPG">

 I ran the command to ensure that my key is not publicly viewable.
 <img src="images/LITA 16.JPG">

 I ran the other command to connect to my instance using ssh and the connection was successful.
 <img src="images/LITA 17.JPG">

 Then I ran the following commands to install apache

 <img src="images/LITA 18.JPG">

 And my apache installation was successful